ddotta/awesome-polars/README.md

 - [Working With Python Polars](https://realpython.com/courses/working-with-python-polars/) - 7-lesson online video course that covers various topics related todata manipulation with Polars by [@cltrudeau](https://github.com/cltrudeau).
 - [#100DaysOfPolars articles](https://www.conterval.com/blog/#category=100DaysOfPolars) - List of articles published by [@jorammutenge](https://github.com/jorammutenge) on linkedin #100DaysOfPolars.
 - [Python Polars Tutorial: A Complete Guide for Beginners](https://www.datacamp.com/tutorial/python-polars-tutorial-complete-guide-for-beginners) - A beginner tutorial to learn how to use Polars in Python by [@datacamp](https://github.com/datacamp).
+- [A tidyverse user's guide to Polars](https://chuvanan.github.io/cookbook-python-polars/) - A practical cookbook for R/tidyverse users learning the Polars DataFrame library for Python.
+Each section pairs Polars syntax with its dplyr/tidyr/lubridate equivalent so the concepts map directly onto what you already know.

 ### Blog posts